 Funeral services will be held on Friday, July 23rd, 2021 at 11:00 am at the Genola Utah Church, 50 North Main Street, Genola, Utah where viewing`s will be held on Thursday, July 22nd 2021 from 6:00 - 8:00 pm and on Friday, July 23rd, 2021 from 9:30 to 10:30 am, prior to the funeral services.
 Interment will be in the Genola, Utah Cemetery.

-For those unable to attend, the services will be live-streamed at 11:00 a.m.
-Friday, July 23 at the following link: https://www.facebook.com/sundbergolpinfuneralhome
+For those unable to attend, the services may be watched HERE

 To send flowers to Bud's family, please visit our floral store.